Vini2/Vini2/src/data/blog/outer-space-databases-is-it-possible/index.md

 = Distance between Earth and Moon — (Radius of Earth + Radius of Moon)<br />
 = 384,400 km — (6,371 km + 1,737 km) = 376,292 km</p>
 <p>In order to carry out communication between data centers I have considered electromagnetic waves as the medium.
 Using cables is not practical as eventually it will wrap around both planets and will become a disaster.
 However, if we imagine such a situation for a moment, the minimum length of cables that will be required is 376,292 km.
 You can take this cable, go around Earth and wrap it along the equator for 9 times!
 I simply cannot imagine manufacturing such a long length continuously.
 So I’m going to skip cables and go with EM.</p>
 <p>The speed of electromagnetic waves in a vacuum is 299,792,458 m/s.
 So now comes the fun part.
-Assume the lunar data center is right above the Earth data center and you are doing a SELECT query on one of the lunar databases.
-Let’s see how long it will take for a query made from Earth to reach the lunar data center via space.</p>
+Assume the lunar data centre is right above the Earth data centre and you are doing a SELECT query on one of the lunar databases.
+Let’s see how long it will take for a query made from Earth to reach the lunar data centre via space.</p>
 <p>Time taken for a query to reach Moon = 376,292 km / 299,792.458 km/s = 1.255 s</p>
-<p>It can be assumed that the SELECT query can be made and results can be brought back to the Earth data center in under 3 seconds.</p>
+<p>It can be assumed that the SELECT query can be made and results can be brought back to the Earth data centre in under 3 seconds.</p>
-<p>When considering Mars, Earth’s neighbor, it will take around 25 minutes for the results to return to Earth.
+<p>When considering Mars, Earth’s neighbour, it will take around 25 minutes for the results to return to Earth.
 You can initiate the communication and go have a snack.
 By the time you come back your results will be received…!</p>
-<p>My imaginary data center on Moon seems reasonable when considering the distance EM waves have to travel.
+<p>My imaginary data centre on Moon seems reasonable when considering the distance EM waves have to travel.
 However, there are feasibility issues.
 The major issue is the problem of heat transfer.
-Since there is no atmosphere on Moon, the data center would have to radiate heat like the ISS or use heat sinks like water.</p>
+Since there is no atmosphere on Moon, the data centre would have to radiate heat like the ISS or use heat sinks like water.</p>
 <p>Let’s hope that technology will develop in the future and scientists will find means to send information at speeds greater than that of light.
 Then we can consider having data centers on distant planets…!
 Till then,</p>
 <blockquote><p>Let your imagination do the implementation…</p></blockquote>
 <p>&nbsp;</p>